 Keeping a healthy lifestyle can also help with stress.
 As mentioned, exercise is one part of healthy living.
 Other ways are through sleeping enough and eating a healthy and balanced diet.
 The US Department of Health and Human Services recommends that you get at least seven hours of good-quality sleep each night.

 Creating new habits can also help.
 If you are drinking a lot with friends you may need to think about changing how you socialize.
 Some people may even need to think about spending less or no time with friends who drink a lot, particularly if they are dependent or have an addiction.
 Support networks are very important so try to spend time with people who help you to feel relaxed and happy.

 Journalling, especially gratitude journalling, has been shown to help with stress.
 It can help you to recognize patterns of behavior and identify emotions.
 Gratitude journalling teaches you to focus on things that you are grateful for and not what you have not managed.

 If you have very persistent stress or you are drinking to deal with it, you may wish to seek professional help such as therapy or a support group.
 A therapist can help you to work on the reasons for your stress as well as how you are coping with it through alcohol.
 Support groups can help if you have alcohol problems, helping you to feel like you are not going through recovery alone.

 At Cornerstone, we focus on building a strong foundation for recovery.
-Our treatment programs are tailored to your needs.
+Our treatment programs are tailored to your needs, starting with our alcohol detox program.
 We work to understand your individual story, how your stress led to your drinking, and what other factors may be involved.
 Our specialists can help you with co-occurring issues if you drink alcohol to deal with stress.
 Our treatment options include:

 - Inpatient rehabilitation